leg100/otf/docs/docs/runners.md

-# Agents
+# Runners

-An agent handles the execution of runs.
-There are two types of agents:
+A runner handles the execution of runs.
+There are two types of runners:

-* The agent built into `otfd`, referred to as a *server agent*.
+* The runner built into `otfd`, referred to as a *server runner*.
-* The separate agent process, `otf-agent`, referred to as a *pool agent*.
+* A separate process, `otf-agent`, referred to as an *agent runner* or just an *agent*.

-## Server agents
+## Server runners

-A server agent handle runs for workspaces that are configured with the *remote* execution mode.
-It is built into the `otfd` process, so whenever you run `otfd` you are automatically running a server agent.
+A server runner handles runs for workspaces that are configured with the *remote* execution mode.
+It's built into the `otfd` process, so whenever you run `otfd` you are automatically running a server runner.

-## Pool agents
+## Agent runners

-A pool agent handles runs for workspaces that are configured with the *agent* execution mode.
-It is invoked as a dedicated process, `otf-agent`.
+An agent handles runs for workspaces that are configured with the *agent* execution mode.
+It's invoked as a dedicated process, `otf-agent`.

-A pool agent belongs to an *agent pool*.
+An agent belongs to an *agent pool*.
 An agent pool is a group of `otf-agent` processes that can be used to communicate with isolated, private, or on-premises infrastructure.
 Each agent pool has its own set of tokens which are not shared across pools.
 When a workspace is configured to execute runs using the *agent* execution mode, any available agent in that workspace's assigned agent pool is eligible to execute the run.

 !!! note
-    Pool agents are functionally equivalent to [Terraform Cloud Agents](https://developer.hashicorp.com/terraform/cloud-docs/agents).
+    Agents are functionally equivalent to [Terraform Cloud Agents](https://developer.hashicorp.com/terraform/cloud-docs/agents).

 ### Walkthrough: pool agents